 So popular that it was in fact, brought into some schools and placed on the curriculum, educational establishments certainly believe coding and programming for children is a vital skill!

 Many youngsters are encouraged to start their programming and coding journey with Scratch.
 Not only is this the more exciting of places to start, but it allows children to devise their own games, stories, and animation videos.

-All the while they’re having fun and creating a massive amount of digital content, they’re also learning the very basics of how to begin programming alongside what such concepts, terms, and definitions mean.
+All the while they’re having fun and creating a massive amount of digital content, they’re also learning the very basics of how to begin programming alongside what terms, definitions, and in-depth concepts such as abstraction in java mean.

 The skills children learn from coding and programming are thoroughly helpful when it comes to school.
 Here they will be able to solve problems, work out solutions on their own, while developing greater confidence as they do so.

 As well as helping them understand technology better, coding can also work well when furthering math, writing, and all-around creativity.